 As the capital of the country’s counter-culture, San Francisco is worthy of consideration by families looking to travel and learn together.
 In addition to the usual round of museums, including the San Francisco Museum of Modern Art and the Asian Art Museum, the city is home to a number of al fresco and alternative art installations that offer young minds a new perspective on how art and society interact.
 Head to the de Young’s sculpture garden and check out the amazing Three Gems installation, where LED light play offers a new perspective on the sky at night, or check out the Civic Center’s immersive multi-media dangling piano installation called Caruso’s Dream.
 Keep your eye on local listings for exciting immersive events, such as the free outdoor opera at AT&T Park.

 Cultural cities can be fun for families

 Whichever city you head for, packing your travel bags and seeking out cultural attractions can be a wonderful opportunity to broaden children’s horizons and open their minds while also firing small imaginations.
-Cultural experiences need not be stale, and with so much to experience, children won’t even realize they are being educated!
+Cultural experiences to other destinations like Philadelphia, Charleston, and St. Louis need not be stale, and with so much to experience, children won’t even realize they are being educated!